twbs/bootstrap/site/content/docs/5.0/layout/css-grid.md

 ## Sass

 One limitation of the CSS Grid is that our default classes are still generated by two Sass variables, `$grid-columns` and `$grid-gutter-width`.
+This effectively predetermines the number of classes generated in our compiled CSS.
 You have two options here:

 - Modify those default Sass variables and recompile your CSS.
-- Or, use inline or custom styles to augment the provided classes.
+- Use inline or custom styles to augment the provided classes.

-For example, you can customize the column count and gutter, and then size your "columns" with inline styles.
+For example, you can increase the column count and change the gap size, and then size your "columns" with a mix of inline styles and predefined CSS Grid column classes (e.g., `.g-col-4`).

 {{< example class="bd-example-cssgrid" >}}
 <div class="grid" style="--bs-columns: 18; --bs-gap: .5rem;">